cloudsimplus/cloudsimplus/README.md

 The project documentation originated from CloudSim was entirely updated and extended.
 You can see the javadoc documentation for classes and their elements directly on your IDE.

-The documentation is also available online at <http://cloudsimplus.org/docs/>
+The documentation is available online at <http://cloudsimplus.org/docs/>.
+There is also a [Wiki page](wiki) with additional information such as a FAQ list.

 # Why should I care about this CloudSim fork?
 I just want to build my simulations. :neutral_face: